Table of contents

 Budgeting for digital transformation

 Small federations don't have dedicated digital transformation budgets.
-Here's how to think about the costs.
+Here's how to think about the real costs.

 Software.
-If you negotiate federation pricing with TidyHQ, the per-club cost should be modest - potentially free for small clubs within a federation package.
-The federation layer (TidyConnect) costs money, but it's the investment that delivers the consolidated view.
-Budget for the platform fee and consider whether Sport NZ investment can cover it as a "system capability" expense.
+If you negotiate federation pricing with TidyHQ, the per-club cost is usually modest - often free for the smaller clubs in a federation package.
+The federation layer (TidyConnect) is what you'll budget for, and it's the investment that delivers the consolidated view.
+Talk to your Sport NZ relationship manager about whether the platform fee can be recognised as a "system capability" investment.

 Staff time.
-This is the real cost.
-Expect 200-300 hours of staff time over the first six months: phone calls to clubs (35 hours), club setup support (60-90 hours), regional workshops (30 hours), follow-up calls (20 hours), data quality review (20 hours), dashboard setup and reporting (30 hours), and ongoing support (40 hours).
-For a three-person team, this means digital transformation work is 15-20% of total staff capacity for six months.
+This is the real cost, and most federations underestimate it.
+Budget for 200-300 hours over the first six months: phone calls (around 35 hours), club setup (60-90), regional workshops (30), follow-up calls (20), data quality review (20), dashboard build and reporting (30), and the ongoing low-grade support that doesn't fit neatly in a category (40+).
+For a three-person team, that's 15-20 per cent of total staff capacity for half a year.
+Plan for it openly - don't try to absorb it into existing roles silently.

 Managing the transition

-Communicate the why.
-Before you contact clubs, tell them what you're doing and why.
-A simple email or letter from the CEO: "We're working to build a better picture of our sport's participation so we can secure future funding and provide better support to clubs.
-Over the next few months, we'll be reaching out to help clubs connect their data.
-This isn't about adding to your workload - it's about reducing it."
+Communicate the why before you start.
+A short letter from the CEO is enough: we're working to build a better picture of our sport's participation so we can secure future funding and provide better support to clubs.
+Over the coming months we'll be in touch to help clubs connect their data.
+This isn't about adding to your workload - it's about reducing it.
+Send it before the first phone call lands.

-Celebrate early adopters.
-When the first 10 clubs are connected, acknowledge them.
-Mention them in your newsletter.
-Thank them at the next regional meeting.
-Early adopters who feel appreciated become advocates for adoption.
+Celebrate the early adopters.
+When the first ten clubs are connected, name them in the newsletter, thank them at the next regional meeting, send them a small acknowledgement.
+Early adopters who feel seen become advocates without being asked.

-Don't aim for perfection.
-80% connectivity with 90% data accuracy is dramatically better than 60% connectivity with 70% accuracy - which is dramatically better than where most small federations are today.
-Perfect data from every club is a multi-year goal.
-"Good enough to make decisions" is the six-month goal.
+Don't chase perfection.
+Eighty per cent connectivity at ninety per cent data accuracy is dramatically better than sixty at seventy, and sixty at seventy is dramatically better than where most small federations sit today.
+Perfect data is a multi-year goal.
+"Good enough to make decisions with" is the six-month one.

-Track adoption as a KPI.
-Make the percentage of connected clubs a metric that the board sees at every meeting.
-30% connected in month two.
-60% in month four.
-75% in month six.
-This creates accountability and momentum.
+Track adoption as a board-level KPI.
+Percentage of connected clubs, reported at every board meeting.
+Thirty per cent by month two.
+Sixty by month four.
+Seventy-five by month six.
+It creates honest pressure and visible momentum.

 Common mistakes small federations make

 Buying software before understanding the problem.
-The board says "we need a system."
-Someone evaluates three platforms, selects one, and buys a licence.
-Six months later, 8 clubs are using it and the rest have ignored it.
-The technology was fine.
+The board says "we need a system", three platforms get evaluated, a licence gets bought, and six months later eight clubs are using it and the rest are ignoring it.
+The technology was probably fine.
 The adoption plan was missing.
-Understanding your clubs' current systems and capacity (Phase 1) must come before any technology decision.
+Phase 1 (the actual conversations with each club) cannot be skipped.

-Measuring adoption instead of outcomes.
-"25 clubs are on TidyHQ" is not success.
-"We can produce a consolidated participation report with demographic segmentation from verified data" is success.
-The platform is a means.
-The outcome is the data.
+Measuring the wrong thing.
+"Twenty-five clubs are on TidyHQ" is not the goal.
+"We can produce a consolidated participation report with demographic segmentation from verified data" is the goal.
+Platform adoption is a means.
+The data is the end.

-Forgetting the regional coordinators.
-In most small federations, regional coordinators are volunteers who manage the relationship between the national office and local clubs.
-If you bypass them in the digital transformation (going directly to clubs without involving the regional coordinator), you undermine the governance structure and alienate the very people you need as adoption advocates.
-Brief regional coordinators first.
-Make them partners, not bystanders.
+Bypassing the regional coordinators.
+In most small NZ federations the regional coordinators are volunteers who sit between the national office and the clubs.
+If you go directly to clubs without them, you're undermining the governance structure and alienating the people you most need as advocates.
+Brief them first.
+Make them partners.
+If the regional coordinator is on board, the clubs in their region will be too.

 Frequently asked questions